Maysen42/HyFiVe_Deckbox2.0/01_Logger/01_Basic_Logger/03_Software/README.md

 # Configuration File

-The configuration file contains important inforamtion on the loggers behaviour and is placed on its SD card.
+The configuration file contains important information on the loggers behaviour and is placed on its SD card.

 ## File preparation
 Prepare a configuration JSON file with the configuration interface installed on the server (e.g. hyfive.info:4000).
 The configuration file contains information from the database such as